mrYakamoto/nested-arrays-2-ruby-for-conversion-and-seeding/README.md

 ##Learning Competencies

+* Generating nested arrays and hashes with ruby
+* Using ruby's built-in methods to speed coding
+* Researching Array and Hash methods
+* Looping and conditions

 ##Summary

 In this challenge, let's start creating some data structures and better understand what's going on under the hood with arrays and hashes.